-Important note to fixed-term contract in Poland: The period of employment under a fixed-term contract, as well as the total period of employment under fixed-term contracts, may not exceed 33 months, and the total number of the contracts may not exceed three.
+Important note to fixed-term contracts in Poland: The period of employment under a fixed-term contract, as well as the total period of employment under fixed-term contracts, may not exceed 33 months, and the total number of the contracts may not exceed three.

-Employment contracts regulate the main aspects of the working relationship between employer and employee including type of contract, type of work, place of performing the work, the remuneration, length of working time and date of commencing work.
+Employment contracts regulate the main aspects of the working relationship between employer and employee, including the type of contract, type of work, place of performing the work, remuneration, length of working time and date of commencing work.

 In Poland, an employment contract can be terminated by:

-- Mutual agreement
+- Mutual agreement,

-- a ‘statement of will’ of one of the parties with a period of notice (termination of a contract of employment with notice)
+- A ‘statement of will’ of one of the parties with a period of notice (termination of a contract of employment with notice),

-- expiry of the contract term.
+- Expiry of the contract term.

 The reason for termination or dismissal must be provided.
 The reason must be real and specific.
 Examples of reasons to terminate with notice may be attributable to the employee: non-performance or improper performance of duties.
-Termination without notice (summary dismissal) may be justified for a number of reasons, but is only permitted when certain statutory conditions are met.
+Termination without notice (summary dismissal) may be justified for a number of reasons but is only permitted when certain statutory conditions are met.

-- 2 weeks if the employee was employed for less than 6 months;
+- 2 weeks if the employee was employed for less than 6 months,

 - 3 months if the employee was employed for 3 years or more.